AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 In practice, always remember:

-- The `main` branch of this repository is the source of truth for behavior and docs.
+- The default branch of this repository (for example `main`) is the long-term source of truth for behavior and docs **after** humans have reviewed and merged pull requests.
+While you are doing work, you must not target that branch directly with MCP tools; instead, create or ensure a feature branch from the default branch and treat that feature branch as your effective main until the PR is merged and the branch is closed.
-- Any local workspace clone is a scratchpad; refresh it from the repository when in doubt.
+- Any local workspace clone is a scratchpad; after you use `commit_workspace` or `commit_workspace_files` to push changes from it, refresh that workspace with `ensure_workspace_clone(reset=true)` on the same branch before running tests, linters, PR helpers, or further edits.
 - Tools exposed by this MCP server are the only way you interact with the repository.
+Before using any tool in a session, call `describe_tool` for that tool and, when applicable, `validate_tool_args` on your planned `args` so you work from the live schema instead of guesses.
-- Use branches and pull requests for any edits; avoid writing directly to `main`.
+- Use branches and pull requests for any edits; avoid writing directly to the default branch, and never claim to have run a tool unless it actually executed through this server.
 The goal is to keep assistants grounded in what the server can actually do, while still allowing each user to evolve their own personal controller over time.
 When I am running as a controller assistant (for example Joeys GitHub), I treat this repo, its tools, and these docs as the live contract that governs how I behave; my own system prompt and snapshots simply describe how I should apply that contract for a particular human.

 ---